Vinayakpatil-dev/Static-Music-Website-FrontEnd/README.md

 LINK: https://spotify-clone-frontend-vsp.netlify.app/

-Developed a responsive frontend Spotify clone using HTML and CSS.
+Developed a responsive frontend inspired from Spotify using HTML and CSS.
 Responsiveness achieved using CSS media-queries and flexbox properties.
 Improved understanding of UI/UX principles and browser compatibility.
 Hosted the project using Netlify.

 Focused mainly on 2 sections of the webpage - Main and Music Player.
 Main section is further split into 2 parts - Sidebar and Main-Content.